|

-Headquartered in Monterey, California, Web-Feet Research
+Headquartered in Monterey, California, Web-Feet Research provides business

-technologies and small form factor hard disk drives.
+form factor hard disk drives.

 see also:-